 "Listening to many tourists we decided to build a bull and present it in the streets representing the Huamantlada so that people can take pictures without the risk of being gored, an accident" declares Elizabeth Zapata Ángeles, owner of the stuffed bull.
 In the Huamantlada, improvised mockers along the streets, platforms made sometimes by the same neighbors or boards that serve as seats, prove every year that miracles exist.

 August, no doubt, is for those fortunate enough to live or have venues on the streets of the circuit.
-Depending on the place, whether it is on the street, on the roof of a house, or the balcony or windows, the price to see the show ranges from 50 to 200 pesos (two to 10 dollars).
+Depending on the place, whether it is on the street, on the roof of a house, or on the balcony or windows, the price to see the show ranges from 50 to 200 pesos (two to 10 dollars).
 The origin of the Huamantlada goes back to 1954 when Raúl González, a cattleman from Tlaxcala, traveled to Spain together with a matador and visited the running of the bulls of Pamplona in San Fermín.
 Gonzalez began this tradition in Huamantla on his return.

 At first, the bulls ran through the streets to the Plaza de Toros, where hours later the bullfight was held.
 Given the massification of the event, in 1967 it was established that the running of the bulls was not the same as those of the bullfight.
 From that moment on, the so-called "Pamplonada" is called "Huamantlada".
 The bullfighting tradition came to Tlaxcala with the Spaniards.
-It is the smallest state in Mexico and the one with the most cattle ranches, with 48 in total, in addition to 6 bullfighting schools that drive the passion for the fiesta brava.
+It is the smallest state in Mexico and the one with the most cattle ranches, with 48 in total, in addition to 6 bullfighting schools that drive the passion for the fiesta.